BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/01-introduction.md

 teaching: 25
 exercises: 0
 questions:
-- What is the reproducility crisi and how can be solved
+- What is the reproducility crisi and how can be solved?
 objectives:
 - Understand the Open Science movement
 keypoints: